 The consequences of non-compliance are substantial.
 Philips lost €698 million in 2024 from a single product recall crisis.
 Amazon's account health requirements and GPSR enforcement have already forced thousands of non-compliant listings offline.
 Routine violations now trigger immediate platform suspensions and regulatory fines reaching 5% of annual turnover under new frameworks.

-For brands without robust digital shelf analytics capabilities, these violations often go undetected until enforcement action occurs.
+For brands without robust digital shelf monitoring capabilities, these violations often go undetected until enforcement action occurs.
 By then, the damage is done.
+The regulatory environment has fundamentally changed: compliance is no longer optional for sustained market participation.

 Digital shelf content compliance encompasses more than basic product information accuracy.
 The GPSR introduces five critical mandatory elements that must appear on every product detail page across EU and Northern Ireland markets: